stefs/bittorrent-analyzer/README.md

-# BitTorrent peer analyzer
+# BitTorrent Download Analyzer
-This tool is aimed at counting confirmed downloads of performed via BitTorrent by analyzing its peers.
+This tool is aimed at counting confirmed downloads performed via BitTorrent by analyzing its peers.
 It is part of a Bachelor thesis at the Friedrich-Alexander-Universität Erlangen-Nürnberg.

 ## Todo
 ### Next steps